BlckHawker/Productivity-App/PROJECT PLAN.md

 - [ ]  Users can confirm before applying imported data.
 - [ ]  Invalid rows are skipped and error messages are shown
 - [ ]  Import supports field mapping from Todoist format:
-    - [ ]  Todoist “Priority” ➜ maps to app “Priority Level”
+    - [ ]  Todoist "Priority" ➜ maps to app "Priority Level"
-    - [ ]  Todoist “Due Date” ➜ maps to app “Desired Date”
+    - [ ]  Todoist "Due Date" ➜ maps to app "Desired Date"
 - [ ]  Infinite recursion in subtasks is detected and blocked.
 - [ ]  Users are warned if trying to import when all rows are invalid.
 - [ ]  A downloadable error log is shown for skipped entries.